How to do affiliate marketing? That’s the most important question facing people interested in online business models.

 “If you don’t genuinely think that a product will improve people’s lives, don’t sell it!
 This is critical to long-term success as an affiliate.
 It only takes one bad recommendation to lose someone forever.
 But by taking the time to do your research, try every product you’re thinking about promoting, and think carefully about whether it’s a good fit for your audience, you can build a successful business by being a trusted source of useful recommendations.”

 2. Evaluate Market Demand

 It’s also important to evaluate the market demand for your affiliate niche.
 Doing so will help you identify items that consumers are willing to pay for.
 With that knowledge, you can start marketing products that convert shoppers, earning you commissions.

 To start assessing demand for a product, the best place to go is usually a tool like Google Trends.
 This tells you how often Google users search for a particular topic on a 0-100 scale.
 It also gives you a regional breakdown, and some suggested topics as well.

 For example, let’s see how many people actually search for the phrase ‘kitchen faucet’ on Google:

-It’s relatively consistent, between the 70’s to 90’s.
+It’s relatively consistent since the past 5 years.
 That means those kitchen faucet reviews have a good potential to make money through affiliate marketing.